 I left his house and, a few days later, forgot all about my cape-less star-guru.
 Until today, when I was going through some old files in search of a receipt, when I came across a green folder with the word, “Astrology,” written across the top.

 I looked at the folder, so neatly labeled and I remembered the rest of the folders in the filing cabinet, also labeled in clear pink ink.
 I ran my fingers across my records, neatly stacked under the stereo and glanced across the room at the neatly stacked book shelf.
-Holy crap, he was right, my wife finally got my shit together in 2016.
+He was right, my wife finally got my shit together in.